gilzoide/godot-dispatch-queue/README.md

   there is one available.
   On synchronous mode, the Task will be executed on the next frame.

+`dispatch_group(task_list: Array) -> TaskGroup`
+- Create all tasks in `task_list` by calling `dispatch` on each value, returning the TaskGroup associated with them.
+  `task_list` should be an Array of Arrays, each of them containing the object, method and optional args Array, in this order.

 `is_threaded() -> bool`
 - Returns whether queue is threaded or synchronous.